pjotrp/blastxmlparser/README.md

   gem env
 ```

 Nokogiri XML parser is required.
-To install it,
+To install it, the libxml2 libraries and
-the libxml2 libraries and headers need to be installed first, for
-example on Debian:
+headers may need to be installed first, for example on Debian:

 ```sh
   apt-get install libxslt-dev libxml2-dev gem install bio-blastxmlparser
 ```

-Nokogiri balks when libxml2 or libxslt is missing on your system (or
-may install something automatically).
-In the worst case you'll have to
-provide build paths, as described [here](http://nokogiri.org/tutorials/installing_nokogiri.html).

 ## Command line usage